davesnx/re-spring-css/README.md

 <!-- todo: add (link to screens with freq 120/144/etc[] -->

 ## Contribute (Help!)

-It's my first ReasonML module, so I would need a lot of help to bring that into a proper shape.
 I have a list of issues to improve it [here](https://github.com/davesnx/re-spring-css/issues)

 ```bash